LDAP Exports

 - while logged in as admin0, go to the admin console > Application Servers

-- if your are using a separate server that does not exist yet, add it using the button New > Host
+- if you are using a separate server that does not exist yet, add it using the button New > Host

 - select the server and go to the "Server roles" tab